 - 1. Provide wider and easier participation by all Compacting States in the drafting process for Uniform Standards development including discussions of the Product Standards Committee.
 [RULEMAKING COMMITTEE] - 2.
-Provide wider and easy-to-follow public notice and detailed information with respect to Uniform Standards development for members, interested parties and constituents / stakeholders.
+Provide wider and easy-to-follow public notice and detailed information with respect to Uniform Standards development for members, interested parties and constituents/ stakeholders.
 [PRODUCT STANDARDS COMMITTEE] - 3.
-Provide guidance for Compacting States and interested parties to be used in the Uniform Standards development process for drafting, submitting and considering proposals or changes to Uniform Standards to focus on the robust, relevant and reasonable objectives and to the extent possible, promote the use of plain, understandable language in forms.
+Provide guidance for Compacting States and interested parties to be used in the Uniform Standards development process for drafting, submitting and considering proposals or changes to Uniform Standards to focus on the robust, relevant and reasonable objectives.
 [PRODUCT STANDARDS COMMITTEE] - 4.
-Develop procedures to expand the Uniform Standards to accommodate group types available in the Compacting States for the authorized product lines (other than the existing employer-employee group type).
+Explore whether to expand the Uniform Standards to accommodate group types available in the Compacting States for the authorized product lines (other than the existing employeremployee group type), and if approved by the Commission, commence development.
 [RULEMAKING COMMITTEE] - 5.
-Review current five-year review process and activities to recommend changes, while ensuring continued transparency and wide opportunities for member and public input, -to make it a more iterative, flexible and efficient review of the Uniform Standards focused on the robust, relevant and reasonable objectives.
+Review current five-year review process and activities to recommend changes, while ensuring continued transparency and wide opportunities for member and public input, to make it a more iterative, flexible and efficient review of the Uniform Standards focused on the robust, relevant and reasonable objectives.
 [RULEMAKING COMMITTEE] - 6.
-Develop a system for identifying listing and prioritizing for the development of new Uniform Standards including for new product lines (i.e., group whole life) and emerging products and benefit features for existing product lines (i.e., indexed linked variable annuities) to reflect product offerings accepted by the majority or more of Compacting States.
+Develop a system for identifying and prioritizing the development of new Uniform Standards including for new product lines and new products and benefit features for existing product lines to reflect product offerings accepted by the majority or more of Compacting States.
 [PRODUCT STANDARDS COMMITTEE] - 7.
-Develop groups within the Compacting States, state legislators, consumer representatives and industry / company representatives to provide product-specific or issue-specific expertise and feedback to the member regulators in the Uniform Standards development process.
+Develop groups within the Compacting States, state legislators, consumer representatives and industry/company representatives to provide product-specific or issue-specific expertise and feedback to the member regulators in the Uniform Standards development process.
 [PRODUCT STANDARDS COMMITTEE] - 8.
 Identify specific areas of product regulation, where uniformity would be conducive to the goals of Compacting States and state-based insurance regulation and determine if they are within the existing authority of the Insurance Compact.
-[MANAGEMENT COMMITTEE]
+[MANAGEMENT COMMITTEE] - 9.
+Identify ways that the Uniform Standards can promote the use of plain, understandable language in forms, potentially through a generally applicable Uniform Standard or amendments to individual standards.
+[PRODUCT STANDARDS COMMITTEE]